24/7 Support Line - Call Now

 Are There Rules in a Halfway House?

 The halfway houses segment of the population is stereotyped in such a manner that they are expected to abide by certain norms and rules.
 With these rules, they seek to create a sanctuary for individuals who need to mend and develop.
-Although the exact regulations could change from one institution to another, below are a few typical examples:
+Although the exact regulations could change from one institution to another.

 Most halfway houses require that residents abstain from drug or alcohol use while living in such facilities.
-Tests of drugs and alcohol at random can be employed to check for compliance.
+Random tests of drugs and alcohol at random can be employed to check for compliance.

 Residing at the house is a condition of all halfway houses.
 It also promotes order and responsibility.